ummesalma-gadriwala/justiceTextAssessment/README.md

 Thank you so much for your interest in joining JusticeText.
 Please read the instructions below before you start the assessment.

 To begin the assessment, you will need to download the associated files in this repo and ensure you have node installed on your machine.
-This repo contains code for a start application that you will be improving as part of this assessment.
+This repo contains code for a starter application that you will be improving as part of this assessment.
 The server file is written in Node.js and the frontend utilizies React.js.

 ## Install Node